 submit Batched CSRs and retrieve resulting Device Certificates.

-SMKI Ad Hoc Device CSR Web Service interface
+Ad Hoc Device CSR Web Service interface

-The DCC shall at all times (subject to Planned Maintenance) provide and maintain an Ad Hoc Device CSR Web Service interface to which an Authorised Subscriber for Device Certificates that only the DCC, Import Supplier, or Gas Supplier may connect.
+The DCC shall at all times (subject to Planned Maintenance) provide and maintain an Ad Hoc Device CSR Web Service interface to which an Authorised Subscriber for Device Certificates, which is one of the DCC, Import Supplier, or Gas Supplier, may connect.

-The DCC shall ensure that the Ad Hoc Device CSR Web Service interface supports submission of Ad Hoc Device CSR to the DCC and the subsequent issuance of a Device Certificate by the DCC, to support the replacement of a certificate on a Device.
+The DCC shall ensure that the Ad Hoc Device CSR Web Service interface supports submission of Ad Hoc Device CSRs to the DCC and the subsequent issuance of Device Certificates by the DCC, to support the replacement of a certificate on a Device.

-SMKI Batched Device CSR Web Service interface
+Batched Device CSR Web Service interface

 The DCC shall at all times (subject to Planned Maintenance) provide and maintain a Batched Device CSR Web Service interface to which an Authorised Subscriber for Device Certificates may connect.

-The DCC shall ensure that the Batched Device CSR Web Service interface supports submission of Batched CSRs to the DCC and the subsequent issuance of a Device Certificate or Device Certificates by the DCC.
+The DCC shall ensure that the Batched Device CSR Web Service interface supports submission of Batched CSRs to the DCC and the subsequent issuance of Device Certificates by the DCC.

 SMKI Portal interface via the Internet